ngs-docs/angus/analyzing_nanopore_data.md

 Annotate with prokka:
 =====================

-This week, you have used Torsten's program, [prokka](http://angus.readthedocs.io/en/2016/prokka_genome_annotation.html)to annotate a bacterial genome.
+This week, you have used Torsten's program, [prokka](http://angus.readthedocs.io/en/2016/prokka_genome_annotation.html) to annotate a bacterial genome.
 We will use this to annotate these new contigs we have assembled.

 ```
 prokka --outdir anno_subset --prefix ecto_subset_prokka ecto_subset.contigs.fasta